nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 * **Database Bloat:** Managing this becomes a nightmare again.
 * **JWT Limits:** You can't fit 50 roles into a JWT without exceeding the HTTP header size limit, meaning the token is rejected by load balancers.
 ---
 ### Phase 3: The Need for Context (Attribute-Based Access Control - ABAC)

 When RBAC fails, architects turn to ABAC.
 Instead of looking at a static "Role," the system evaluates boolean logic (IF/THEN) against the **Attributes** of the request at the exact moment it is made.

-To make an ABAC decision, the system looks at the 4 Pillars of Context:
+To make an ABAC decision, the system looks at the **4 Pillars of Context**:

 * **Subject Attribute (Who):** Alice's clearance level or Tenant ID.
 * **Action Attribute (The Verb):** What is she trying to do? (e.g., `generate_thumbnail`).